gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 ### **Let's Encrypt** fails on reconfigure

-There are two common scenarios under which Let's Encrypt may fail on reconfigure:
+When you reconfigure, there are common scenarios under which Let's Encrypt may fail:

 1. Let's Encrypt may fail if your server isn't able to reach the Let's Encrypt verification servers or vice versa: